PintoGideon/Property-Listing/Readme.md

  The logic is to move the markers around the map and show the addresses as popups when the user clicks across the listings.
 Now, I have an active property in the state which is set when the user clicks on a particular listing.

- Whenever the we update the state,
+ Whenever we update the state,
  I want the marker to move to the active listing.
 Initially it is set to the first listing by default. ***getDerivedStateFromProps*** is a static method which is invoked after a component is instantiated as well as when it receives new props.
 Since it is a static method, you cannot access this inside this method neither you can access any other class method.
 Unlike componentWillReceiveProps you cannot set state inside this method, so the only way to update state is returning an object.
 If you don’t want to update any state, simply return null.

  ```javascript